AdanMora/machine-learning-advance-course/preprocessing/README.md

-# Intro to Python and ML Libraries
+# Sandbox for Preprocessing techniques in Python

-Quick review of fundamental concepts for Python libraries for ML.
+Quick playground for proprocessing techniques using Python libraries for ML.

 ## Steps